microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/CloudConnectorCheck.md

 We to make sure that the mail flow between Exchange on-premises and Exchange Online works as expected

-If a Send Connector has the following setting set, it means that the connector is eligable for cloud mail usage:
+If a Send Connector has the following setting set, it means that the connector is eligible for cloud mail usage:

 - CloudServicesMailEnabled

-If a Receive Connector has the following setting set, it means that the connector is eligable for cloud mail usage:
+If a Receive Connector has the following setting set, it means that the connector is eligible for cloud mail usage:

 - TlsDomainCapabilities